reflectivity/file_format/specification.md

 #      binary:           * path to full information file
 ```

-The following subsection identifies the person or routine who created this file.
-She/he is the one responsible for the content.
+The following subsection identifies the person or routine who created this file and is responsible for the content.

 ```
 #      creator: